 Acquired computer software licences are capitalised on the basis of the costs incurred to acquire and bring to use the specific software.
-These costs are amortised over their estimated useful lives, which is generally considered to be four years.
+These costs are amortised over their estimated useful lives, which is generally considered to be either four or seven years.